osservante/Export-AzureRoleAssignment/README.md

   Environment: Sand Box
 ```

-> [!NOTE]
+## Notes

-> This module enables exporting to code which is useful for visibility and auditing of access to Azure.
+This module enables exporting to code which is useful for visibility and auditing of access to Azure.

->
+The files captured can also be used as a starting point for deploying role assignments as code.

-> The "Osservante RBAC Extension" has export, import and compare modes which enable you to easily manage all your Azure resource groups and role based access assignments (RBAC) in code.
+The functionality is a subset of what the "Osservante RBAC Extension" has to offer.
+In addition to a similar "export mode", it also has import and compare modes, which enable you to easily manage all your Azure resource groups and role based access assignments (RBAC) in code.

->
-> It is available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Osservante.OsservanteRBAC)
+It is available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Osservante.OsservanteRBAC)

 ## Syntax